-Darwin realized some of these limitations to his theory.
-He addressed them with care, but not with final authority.
-Other evolutionists have shown that nervous system and eye developments have a variety of intermediate patterns in the animal world and a gradual evolution of these systems is entirely possible.
-Neo-Darwinist Stephan Jay Gould, who did not have total acceptance from other neo-Darwinists, proposed a Theory of Punctured Equilibrium--evolutionary changes occur in short and quick bursts.
-Using this theory, the lack of fossil records and incomplete number of generations become lesser limitations to Darwin's theory.
-Some evolutionists still felt their questions had not been satisfactorily answered and must be eventually explained.
-The perception that limitations remained in the Theory of Natural Selection prompted these evolutionist to find a more complete scientific theory of evolution.
-Their more complete theory did not attempt to contradict Natural Selection.
-It attempted to complement it and strengthen its acceptance.
+Evolutionists have shown that nervous system and eye developments have a variety of intermediate patterns in the animal world and a gradual evolution of these systems is entirely possible.
+Neo-Darwinist Stephan Jay Gould, who did not have total acceptance from other neo-Darwinists, proposed a Theory of Punctured Equilibrium -- evolutionary changes occur in short and quick bursts.
+By using this theory, the lack of fossil records and incomplete number of generations become lesser limitations to Darwin's theory.
+Nevertheless, the perception that limitations remained in the Theory of Natural Selection prompted evolutionists to find a more complete scientific theory of evolution.
+Their more complete theory did not attempt to contradict Natural Selection; it attempted to complement and strengthen its acceptance.

 Scientific fulfillment was not the only reason driving the Neo-Lamarckians.
-Directed evolution pleases social reformers.
+Lamarckian evolution pleases social reformers.
 Natural Selection angers them.